BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/labs/playing_with_strings.md

 ## Template Strings

 If you use backticks as your quotations you have created a template string.
-One of the benefits of template strings is that you can use special characters to escape back to code so that you can insert expressions directly into your strings.
+One of the benefits of template strings is that you can use special characters `${}` to escape back to JavaScript so that you can insert expressions directly into your strings.

 ```js
 `Two plus two is ${2 + 2}`